nafetshws/Pong/README.md

 ## How to run:
 ```
-cd Pong
+cd Pong;
-mkdir build
+mkdir build;
-cd build
+cd build;
-make ..
+make ..;
-./run
+./run;
 ```

 ## What is this?
 This is a simple pong game written in c.
-You are able to play single player, against a bot or local multiplayer against one of your friends.
+You will be able to play single player against a bot or local multiplayer against one of your friends.
 Have fun!

 ## libaries:
 - GLFW